 - 1. Spending 100% of ESG award - 2.
 Completing the required Close Out Documentation - 3.
-Submitting the ESG-24 Grant Close Out submission in the Grant Interface
+Submitting the ESG-25 Grant Close Out submission in the Grant Interface

-All complete and final close out information needs to be submitted electronically in the Grant Interface on or before 11:59 p.m. on December 1st, 2024.
+All complete and final close out information needs to be submitted electronically in the Grant Interface on or before 11:59 p.m. on December 1st, 2025.
 Any funds that are not expended may be subject to recapture.

-11 Agencies may need to monitor junk folders to ensure link is received.
+&lt;sup>10 Agencies may need to monitor junk folders to ensure link is received.

-12 For more information, grantees may refer to the HUD Exchange ESG CAPER Guidebook
+&lt;sup>11 For more information, grantees may refer to the HUD Exchange ESG CAPER Guidebook

-$^{^{13}}$ More information on how to calculate these totals can be found here.
+$^{12}$ More information on how to calculate these totals can be found here.